googleapis/google-cloud-ruby/google-cloud-bigtable/OVERVIEW.md

 ## Additional information

-Google Bigtable can be configured to use gRPC's logging.
-To learn more, see the {file:LOGGING.md Logging guide}.
+Google Bigtable can be configured to use an emulator or to enable gRPC's logging.
+To learn more, see the {file:EMULATOR.md Emulator guide} and {file:LOGGING.md Logging guide}.

 [Product Documentation]: https://cloud.google.com/bigtable